Birmingham Central Synagogue: Current synagogue

 Rabbi Chanan Atlas was appointed minister of the shul in early 2012 taking over from Rabbi Shlomo Odze.
 Rabbi Atlas and his family left Birmingham, to take up a new position in Manchester.
-He was replaced by Rabbi Dr Lior Kaminetsky in May 2015, who along with his family stayed for four years until May 2019.
+In May 2015 he was replaced by Rabbi Dr Lior Kaminetsky, who along with his family stayed for four years until May 2019.

-Rabbi Yossi Hambling was appointed the new Rabbi from July 2021.
+Rabbi Yossi Hambling was appointed rabbi from July 2021.
 The Induction of Rabbi Hambling took place in March 2022 by the Chief Rabbi.